svaberg/imageslurper/README.md

 </p>

-and let the image slurper infer the original pixel values by comparing each pixel to the colors of the colorbar, giving a `numpy` array
+and let the image slurper find the original pixel values by comparing each pixel to the colors of the colorbar, giving a `numpy` array
 ```python
 array([[232.39477504, 234.42670537, 234.86211901, ..., 234.86211901,